Open list: Sweden

-In Sweden, the "most open" list is used, but a person needs to receive 5% of the party's votes for the personal vote to overrule the ordering on the party list.
+In Sweden, a person needs to receive 5% of the party's votes for the personal vote to overrule the ordering on the party list.
 Voting without expressing a preference between individuals is possible, although the parties urge their voters to support the party's prime candidate, to protect them from being beaten by someone ranked lower by the party.
 The share of voters using the open list option at 2022 Swedish general election was 22.49%.

-Most open
+Most open variant

-The "most open" list system is the one where the absolute number of votes every candidate receives fully determines the "order of election" (the list ranking only possibly serving as a "tiebreaker").

-When such a system is used, one could make the case that within every party an additional virtual non-transferable vote election (single or multiple based on the number of preference votes available to the voters) is taking place.

-This system is used in all Finnish, Latvian and Brazilian multiple-seat elections.
-Since 2001, lists of this "most open" type have also been used in the elections to fill the 96 proportional seats in the 242-member upper house of Japan (the other 146 are elected through a majoritarian, SNTV/FPTP system).
+The most-open list, fully-open list, or simply open list system is one where the number of votes for each candidate fully determines the order of election.
+This system is used in all Finnish, Latvian, and Brazilian multiple-seat elections.
+Since 2001, lists of this "most open" type have also been used in the elections to fill the 96 proportional seats in the 242-member upper house of Japan.

-Different countries have different methods of breaking ties between candidates.
-For example, in Finland ties may be resolved by a coin toss, while in Brazil the oldest candidate wins the tie.